-O\RDONLY causes the shared memory object to be opened for

-reading only
+mode

-O\RDWR causes the shared memory object to be opened for

-reading and writing.
+O_RDONLY causes the shared memory object to be opened for reading only O_RDWR causes the shared memory object to be opened for reading and writing.
 Note that the process that creates the shared memory object must open it for writing in order to be able to set its size by invoking ftruncate(2).

-O\CREAT causes the shared memory object specified by name to

-be created if it does not exist.
+O_CREAT causes the shared memory object specified by name to be created if it does not exist.
 The memory object's user ID is set to the effective user ID of the calling process; its group ID is set to the effective group ID of the calling process; and its permission bits are set as specified by the mode argument.

-If the shared memory object specified by name exists, setting O\CREAT has no effect except as noted for shared memory object specified by name exists.
-If

-O\EXCL.

-O\EXCL causes shm open to fail if O\CREAT is set and the

-O\CREAT is not set, this bit is ignored.

-O\TRUNC causes the length of the shared memory object

-specified by name to be truncated to zero if the object exists and has been opened for reading and writing.
-The owner and the mode of the specified shared memory object are unchanged.

-an integer value that sets the permission bits of the shared memory object specified by name with the following exception: bits set in the process's file mode creation mask are cleared in the shared memory object's mode (refer to the umask (2) and chmod (2) man pages for additional information).
-If bits other than the permission bits are set in mode, they are ignored.
-A process specifies the mode argument only when it is creating a shared memory object.
+If the shared memory object specified by name exists, setting O_CREAT has no effect except as noted for O_EXCL.
+O_EXCL causes shm_open to fail if O_CREAT is set and the shared memory object specified by name exists.
+If O_CREAT is not set, this bit is ignored.
+O_TRUNC causes the length of the shared memory object specified by name to be truncated to zero if the object exists and has been opened for reading and writing.
+The owner and the mode of the specified shared memory object are unchanged. object specified process's file m object's mode (re additional inform mode , they are i that sets the permission bits of the shared memory by name with the following exception: bits set in the ode creation mask are cleared in the shared memory effer to the umask(2) and chmod(2) man pages for nation).
+If bits other than the permission bits are set in gnored.
+A process specifies the mode argument only g a shared memory object.